 Being able to create multiple aliases is very important for organizational and security purposes.
 You don’t want to be giving out your email when possible so giving out an alias is just better and more useful as you can hide your inbox.

-Best email hosting options
+Best email hosting service providers